Home Features Pululahua

 Geology, caldera life, and fertile soils

-Pululahua is best known for its enormous caldera, a crater formed after volcanic activity and collapse.
-The fertile soils inside the crater support small farming communities, making it one of the rare inhabited calderas on Earth.
+Pululahua is best known for its enormous caldera, a crater formed after volcanic activity and collapse, shaping the same environment described across cloud forest flora.
+The fertile soils inside the crater support small farming communities, making it one of the rare inhabited calderas on Earth, and influencing where to experience it through where to stay near Quito nature.

 The name “Pululahua” is commonly linked to indigenous Kichwa meanings associated with mist and water, which fits the frequent fog and cloud that drift through the reserve.